Jozef Israëls Biography | Oil Painting Reproductions

 1-27-1824 Groningen, NED – 8-12-1911 Scheveningen, NEDBack to Artist IndexView Artists Paintings

-Jozef Israëls was born in Groningen, of Jewish parents.
-His father, Hartog Abraham Israëls, intended for him to be a businessman, and it was only after a determined struggle that he was allowed to embark on an artistic career.
-He studied initially from 1835 to 1842 at the Minerva Academy in his home town Groningen.
-He continued his studies in Amsterdam, studying at the State Academy for Fine Arts he was a pupil of Jan Kruseman.
-From 1845 until 1847 he was in Paris, working in the history painter Picot's studio and taking classes at the Ecole des Beaux-Arts under James Pradier, Horace Vernet and Paul Delaroche.
+Jozef Israëls Jewish family intended for him to become a businessman, only after a determined struggle to convince his parents, he was permitted to embark on an artistic career.
+He started to study at the age of eleven, from 1835 to 1842 at the Minerva Academy in his home town Groningen.
+He continued his studies in Amsterdam for three years, at the State Academy of Fine Arts under Jan Kruseman.
+He then went to Paris, working in the history painter Picot's studio while also taking classes at the Ecole des Beaux-Arts with James Pradier, Horace Vernet, and Paul Delaroche. from 1845 until 1847.

-Jozef Israëls has often been compared to Jean-François Millet.
-As artists, even more than as painters in the strict sense of the word, they both, in fact, saw in the life of the poor and humble a motive for expressing with peculiar intensity their wide human sympathy; but Millet was the poet of placid rural life, while in almost all Israels' pictures there is some piercing note of woe.
+Jozef Israëls has been compared to Jean-François Millet.
+As artists, they both saw in the life of the poor and humble a motive for expressing with peculiar intensity their wide human sympathy, Millet was the poor farmers in the placid rural life, while Israels' paintings there is some piercing note of woe.

-Jozef Israëls began with historical and dramatic subjects in the romantic style of the day.
-By chance, after an illness, he went to recruit his strength at the fishing-town of Zandvoort near Haarlem, and there he was struck by the daily tragedy of life.
-Thenceforth he was possessed by a new vein of artistic expression, sincerely realistic.
+Jozef Israëls began with historical and dramatic subjects in the Romantic style of the day.
+By chance, after an illness, he went to recuperate his strength at the fishing-town of Zandvoort near Haarlem, and there he was struck by the life of poor and humble people.
+Because of what he saw, he started painting in a new vein of artistic expression, Realism.

-Influences: Jan Kruseman, James Pradier, Horace Vernet Paul Delaroche
+Artists Influencing Israëls: Jan Kruseman, James Pradier, Horace Vernet Paul Delaroche.

 He Traveled To France, England.